johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-04-09-making-ie-10s-clear-field-x-button-and.md

 ![](http://3.bp.blogspot.com/-HRxuGdc6PhE/UWQMq15gKHI/AAAAAAAAAZg/XmFfFZBMHYk/s320/ClearField.png)

-](<http://3.bp.blogspot.com/-HRxuGdc6PhE/UWQMq15gKHI/AAAAAAAAAZg/XmFfFZBMHYk/s1600/ClearField.png>)Unhappily I found these were clashing with our jQuery UI auto complete loading gif – looking like this:
+Unhappily I found these were clashing with our jQuery UI auto complete loading gif – looking like this:

 ![](http://3.bp.blogspot.com/-RPXGJkm1Lyk/UWQNCcFlmpI/AAAAAAAAAZo/pGP3IubeBiQ/s320/ClearFieldMeetAutoComplete.png)

-](<http://3.bp.blogspot.com/-RPXGJkm1Lyk/UWQNCcFlmpI/AAAAAAAAAZo/pGP3IubeBiQ/s1600/ClearFieldMeetAutoComplete.png>)I know; ugly isn't it?
+I know; ugly isn't it?
 Happily I was able to resolve this with a CSS <strike>hack</strike>

  fix which looks like this: